GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (155) .md

 **At Higher Tiers**: Each tier beyond minimum provides benefits as noted above.

-**Critical Failure**: You see a mark form on the subject.
+**Critical Failure**: You (yet no other) see a mark form on the subject.
 After a minute, you begin seeing yellow signs manifest on various objects and creatures.
 Every 1d8+2 minutes, you must succeed a [Empy] save or receive a point of inebriation.
 The hallucinations and inebriation will continue for a number of hours equal to the spell's tier + points of failure.
 Critically failing an [Empy] save during this time may expose you to visions of something beyond the known world.

 #### Xylary Form